Linux home lab

 end

-Now we have 3 VMs, each with their own ip address (*.10.10.10), with custom hostnames (node{n}.mylab.local), and 1GB of RAM each.
-Shared folder is disabled, and apt-get update provisions each machine.
-To SSH’d into each machine you need to specify its name (e.g., vagrant ssh node1.mylab.local).
+Now we have 3 VMs, each with their own ip address (*.10.10.10), custom hostnames (node{n}.mylab.local), and 1GB of RAM.
+The shared folder is disabled, and apt-get update provisions each machine.
+To SSH into each machine, you need to specify its name (e.g., vagrant ssh node1.mylab.local).

-There are many patterns when setting up labs via Vagrant (e.g., setting up multiple machines mixing private and public networks, non-default SSH keys, port forwarding, etc.).
-Perhaps one day I write about them… stay tuned (or not)!
+There are many patterns for setting up labs with Vagrant (e.g., configuring multiple machines with mixed private and public networks, non-default SSH keys, port forwarding, etc.).
+Perhaps one day I’ll write about them… stay tuned (or not)!